Israel–North Korea relations

-Israel and North Korea do not have official diplomatic relations, and unofficial communications between the two countries are hostile.
-North Korea does not recognise Israel, denouncing it as an "imperialist satellite state".
-Israel in turn does not recognise North Korea and regards South Korea as the sole legitimate government of Korea.
-Since 1988, North Korea has recognised the sovereignty of the State of Palestine over all of Israel, excluding the Golan Heights, which it recognises as Syrian territory.
-Israel considers North Korea and its nuclear missile program a major threat to global security and has called for international action against North Korea.
+Israel and North Korea do not have official diplomatic relations, and communications between the two countries are hostile.
+North Korea does not recognise Israel, denouncing it as an "imperialist satellite state" of the United States.

+Since 1988, North Korea has viewed the State of Palestine as the sole legitimate government of the historic Palestinian territories, excluding the Israeli controlled Golan Heights, which it believes should be returned to Syria.
+There are no diplomatic relations between the two countries.

+Israel, despite having an unofficial nuclear missile program of its own, considers North Korea and its nuclear missile program a major threat to global security and has called for international action against North Korea.
 North Korea has responded by threatening to "punish" Israel on several occasions.

 History

 North Korea sent 20 Korean People's Air Force pilots and 19 non-combat personnel to Egypt during the Yom Kippur War.
 The unit had four to six encounters with the Israelis from August through the end of the war.
 According to Shlomo Aloni, the last aerial engagement on the Egyptian front, which took place on 6 December, saw Israeli Air Force F-4s engage North Korean-piloted MiG-21s.
 The Israelis shot down one MiG, and another was shot down by friendly fire from Egyptian air defences.

 Over the years, North Korea has supplied missile and weapons technology to Israel's neighbours, including Iran, Syria, Libya, and Egypt.
 In 1993, Israeli foreign minister Shimon Peres offered North Korea $1 billion in foreign investment and technical assistance in gold mining operations in exchange for halting the sale of 150 Nodong medium-range ballistic missiles to Iran.
 The deal was halted under pressure from the United States after North Korea withdrew from the Nuclear Non-Proliferation Treaty.
 Syria, which has a history of confrontations with Israel, has long maintained a military relationship with North Korea based on the cooperation between their respective nuclear and chemical weapon programs.
 On 6 September 2007, the Israeli Air Force conducted Operation Outside the Box on a target in the Deir ez-Zor region of Syria.
 According to media reports, 10 North Koreans who "had been helping with the construction of a nuclear reactor in Syria" were killed during the airstrike.

 When North Korea opened up to foreign tourists in 1986, it excluded citizens of Israel along with those of the United States, Japan, Taiwan, and South Africa.
 Since 2016, Israeli civilians have been permitted to travel to North Korea without intermediaries, with appropriate visas available in Israel.